 - The polling frequency is set to a longer interval such that the limit isn’t met

 NOTE: Workflows will keep attempting to synchronize data, meaning you won’t need to take further action after the Salesforce limit is removed or the poll frequency is adjusted.

-Receive Rate Limit Notifications from the Salesforce Application
+Receive Rate Limit Notifications from the Salesforce or Service Cloud Applications

-To learn how to create custom API Usage notifications within Salesforce, see the Salesforce Help documentation.
-With API Usage notifications, Admins in the Salesforce application can create notifications that will be sent to a selected set of users when specified API call thresholds have been met.
+To learn how to create custom API Usage notifications within Salesforce or Service Cloud, see the Salesforce Help documentation.
+With API Usage notifications, Admins in the Salesforce or Service Cloud applications can create notifications that will be sent to a selected set of users when specified API call thresholds have been met.

 Set the Polling Frequency

-To change the polling frequency within Smartsheet for Salesforce:
+To change the polling frequency within the Connectors:

 - Select the menu in the upper-left corner, and then select Account Admin.

 - Next to your organization, select Preferences on the right side to open the Polling Frequency panel.

 You can then set a specific rate in seconds for all workflows within your organization to help prevent your workflows from exceeding the request limitations.